raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 export JAVA_TOOL_OPTIONS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005"
 ```

-Note that `JAVA_TOOL_OPTIONS` is automatically picked up by the JVM without needing to explicitly pass it to the `java` command.
+The `JAVA_TOOL_OPTIONS` var is automatically picked up by the JVM without needing to explicitly pass it to the `java` command.

 ## Connecting from IntelliJ IDEA

-Once your Java application is running with remote debugging enabled, you can attach IntelliJ IDEA to it:
+Once your Java application is running with remote debugging enabled, you want to actually step through and inspect things.
+This
+basically means you need to attach IntelliJ to it:

 1. **Create a Remote JVM Debug Configuration**
     - Go to `Run` → `Edit Configurations`